ma3u/blood-test/lovable-memory-bank/decisionLog.md

   - Test with screen readers and mobile accessibility tools.
   - Document accessibility features and known limitations in project documentation.
   - Add automated accessibility checks to CI/CD pipeline (e.g., axe-core, Lighthouse).

+### Decision 017: Optimize SEO with Open Graph Best Practices (SEO, 2025-05-08)
+- **Rationale:** Open Graph meta tags are essential for improving the web app’s visibility, appearance, and engagement on social media platforms and search engines.
+- **Implementation Activities:**
+  - Add Open Graph meta tags (`og:title`, `og:description`, `og:image`, `og:url`, etc.) to all main pages in the HTML `<head>`.
+  - Ensure each page has a unique and descriptive title and description.
+  - Provide high-quality images with correct dimensions for `og:image`.
+  - Add `twitter:card` and related Twitter meta tags for enhanced sharing on Twitter.
+  - Use structured data (JSON-LD) for additional SEO benefits where appropriate.
+  - Test Open Graph tags with Facebook Sharing Debugger and Twitter Card Validator.
+  - Automate meta tag generation for dynamic pages if applicable.
+  - Document Open Graph and SEO strategy in project documentation.